-Tomato plants need lots of nutrients, more specifically the three NPK nutrients.
+Tomato plants need many nutrients, specifically the three NPK nutrients.
 Without regular fertilization, your plant will not survive or bear any fruits.
 It can even cause your tomato plant’s leaves to turn yellow.

-If your tomato plant is looking drab and you haven’t kept up with a frequent fertilizing schedule I would suggest adding fertilizer to the soil immediately.
+If your tomato plant looks drab and you haven’t kept up with a frequent fertilizing schedule, I suggest immediately adding fertilizer to the soil.

-Top tip – Be sure to only add the recommended amount of fertilizer to your plant, no matter the damage the has been done to it.
+Top tip – Be sure only to add the recommended amount of fertilizer to your plant, no matter the damage that has been done to it.